 I cut the garlic into spears to make it easier to tuck into the roast.
 Cutting larger cloves into thirds works well.

 Once all the garlic spears are tucked into the roast, I then place the roast into the crock pot.
 To tuck the garlic spears into the roast, just cut a slit in the roast about an inch or so deep and push the garlic spear in.
+I love these little paring knives for cutting slits into the roast.

 Then I just add the seasonings to the roast.
 I usually will add a few potatoes and carrots too.